 - Loose Crowns Problems - Dental Crown Problems:

 Most dental crowns are cemented onto the prepared tooth.
 From time to time, these dental crown(s) can become loose or fall out.
 This does not happen often, but it does happen from time to time.
 Sometimes, a dental crown can become loose or break off with part of the tooth structure.
 If the tooth breaks with the dental crown, then it is most likely going to need a new dental crown to be made.
 All of this is done after a thorough dental exam by your dentist at their dental practice.

 Sometimes a dental crown will start feeling loose - what should you do?
 Loose crowns problems discussion and dental problem crown chat at Dental Chat.
 We are @ DentalChat looking to be the best place to get the best local dental crown information online and local dentistry answers online.

 Dental Crown(s) are generally cemented onto the tooth -- the tooth structure is prepared in a way that the crown goes onto the tooth like a hat that is worn on the head.
 Dental crowns can become loose or fall out because of many reasons.
 One of the reasons is when eating food.
-The dental crown that goes onto the tooth become loose or possibly come out if eating something sticky or may break if chew on a popcorn kernel.
+The dental crown that goes onto the tooth can become loose or possibly come out if eating something sticky or may break if chew on a popcorn kernel.

-Generally, once a permanent cement is used and the crown is put in - it usually will not come out.
-It is possible though some crowns to become loose and to come out for various reasons from chewing on food to playing sports.
-In a worst case scenario, it could even fall out or sometimes the crown breaks off with a piece of your tooth in it.
+Generally, once a permanent cement is used and the crown is put on to the tooth, it usually will not come out.
+From time to time, some crowns may become loose and to come out for various reasons from chewing on food to playing sports.
+In a worst-case scenario, the crowns can fall out, or sometimes the crown breaks off with a piece of your tooth in it.
 Even worse, some people have occasionally had the crown come out and accidentally end up swallowing the crown with food, etc.